 It originates from the Algarve region of Portugal.
 Today they exist all around Portugal’s coast, helping with fishing by herding fish into fishermen’s nets and retrieving lost tackle or broken nets.

 This Bichon Frisé dog also produces little dander.
 This dog has a coat that is long and fluffy and sheds very little.
 These are cheerful, small dog breeds, pure breeds with a love of mischief and a lot of love to give.

-The breed is believed to be descended from the Portuguese Water Dog and it became popular in Mediterranean countries during medieval times.
+The breed is believed to be descended from the Water Spaniel and it became popular in Mediterranean countries during medieval times.

 The Maltese dog is very affectionate, happy, and loves resting in their family members’ laps.
 It is one of the smaller hypoallergenic breeds.
 These dogs require less shedding than many other breeds but will still require grooming if you decide to keep their coats long.